Rob-Alex/rob-alex.github.io/docs/about.markdown

 permalink: /about/
 ---

-My name is Robbie Alexander and I am an electrical and electronic engineering student who is looking into the design and development of power protection systems, FPGA development and other avenues of engineering.
+My name is Robbie Alexander and I PhD student who is looking into the design and development of electric and plasma based propulsion systems, machine learning and other avenues of engineering.

-This blog is for documenting my personal projects and my university projects.
-Most of my projects will be related to electrical engineering, however sometimes i might also write about mathematics, science and programming!
+This blog is for documenting my my personal projects and interests.
+Most of my projects will be related to electrical engineering, however sometimes I might also write about mathematics, science and programming!